-- Children are encouraged to arrive on time to receive a nutritious breakfast provided by Head Start and to participate in important classroom activities that begin at arrival. - Parents who bring their children after the designated arrival time must take their child to the classroom and notify the teacher of the child's presence. - The parent will then sign the child in on the sign in/out sheet. - The teacher will mark "T" in the roll book next to the child's name. - Teachers should keep track of individuals that have accumulated five tardies in 30 days or 10 tardies for the entire school year and report this to the Family Advocate. - The Family Advocate will meet with the family, CC/LT, and teacher to schedule a date and time to have a conference with the family. - A meeting will be scheduled with the parent, Family Advocate, teacher, and CC/LT to discuss possible strategies to support the family in getting their child to school on time.
+- Children are encouraged to arrive on time to receive a nutritious breakfast provided by Head Start and to participate in important classroom activities that begin at arrival. - Parents who bring their children after the designated arrival time must call the Head Start center.
+A staff person will greet the parent at the front door and accept the child. - The teacher will mark "T" in the roll book next to the child's name. - Teachers should keep track of individuals that have accumulated five tardies in 30 days or 10 tardies for the entire school year and report this to the Family Advocate. - The Family Advocate will meet with the family, CC, and teacher to schedule a date and time to have a conference with the family. - A meeting will be scheduled with the parent, Family Advocate, teacher, and CC to discuss possible strategies to support the family in getting their child to school on time.
 After the meeting, the family will immediately start trying these strategies. - After the first meeting, if the child is tardy again, the teacher will report it to the Family Advocate to discuss other strategies that may help the family.
-A second meeting will be scheduled with the parent, Family Advocate, teacher, and CC/LT to help determine why the first problem-solving effort did not work and help the parent develop a more viable one. - After the family has tried all strategies, and the issue is not resolved, the parent must complete a Tardiness Agreement.
+A second meeting will be scheduled with the parent, Family Advocate, teacher, and CC to help determine why the first problem-solving effort did not work and help the parent develop a more viable one. - After the family has tried all strategies, and the issue is not resolved, the parent must complete a Tardiness Agreement.
 The Tardiness Agreement will be kept in the child's file.